F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_basic-environment-reqs.rst

 .. rubric:: Footnotes

-.. [#] If you're setting up a POC environment, one node can be used for all three.
-See the `RDO Packstack Quickstart`_ guide for instructions.
 .. [#] The `LBaaSv2 dashboard panels`_ are available in OpenStack Mitaka and later releases.
-.. [#] All numbers given are per device.
 .. [#] Click on a term to view its definition: :term:`overcloud`; :term:`undercloud`; :term:`standalone`; :term:`pair`; :term:`scalen`; :term:`cluster`
 .. [#] Two VLANS = data & management.
 Three VLANS = data, management, and HA.
 See `Configuring the basic BIG-IP network`_ for more information.
 .. [#] Tunnels can be either VxLAN or GRE.